EloiSoldevilaDalmau/3R-Motion/README.md

 The other files in the repository are all the functions needed in the script.
 In the beginning of each file there is its description commented.

+## Results

+3R-motion

+In the following gif there is the representation of the robot arm performing the desired motion resulted from the script mentioned above.

 <img src="Images%20and%20gifs/3Rmotion.gif" width="500">

+Joint speeds versus time

+The following picture figure is the plot of each joint speed versus time.

 <img src="Images%20and%20gifs/3RJointSpeeds.PNG" width="500">

+I think that the process done to achieve this results can be easily understanded from the written code.

+I've not been able to find time to do the optional part even if I had the intentions to do so.
+I may try to do it sometime in the near future.